CSH63/PracticeRepo/CODE-OF-CONDUCT.md

 This program should be solely used for joking with others.
-The authors of this program do not in any way condone genuine mean
+The authors of this program do not in any way condone genuine meanness.
+Use of this program must be in a fun context and not used in public spaces for any reason, expecially not for the goal of causing embarasment.